LightArrowsEXE/ROC-DEV_HTML5-challenge/01/README.md

-The first assignment is literally to create this github repo phpStorm's only real use here is for the Git commit, which I'd much rather do either through the commandline or the Desktop GUI anyway ¯\_(ツ)_/¯
+The first assignment is literally to create this github repo<br>
+phpStorm's only real use here is for the Git commit, which I'd much rather do either through the commandline or the Desktop GUI anyway ¯\_(ツ)_/¯

 ## Opdracht 1